hoodiehq/hoodie-account-client/admin/README.md

 ### admin.signIn

 Creates a user session.
-If successful, the session bearer token will be stored and used as default to authenticate all further requests.
-In the browser, the bearer token and admin username is persisted in localStorage.
+If successful, the session id will be stored and used as default to authenticate all further requests.
+In the browser, the session id and admin username is persisted in localStorage.
 Where localStorage is not supported, it’s stored in memory.

 ```js